From Tree to Fruit to Jar

 As the years passed and I felt I had mastered the art of canning whole fruit, I began to make jam from our perfectly ripened fruit.
 We were often asked if we would sell our jam.
 It certainly sounded like a great idea to us as we loved our jams.
 Everyone we gave a jar to feel the same way, so why wouldn’t the public love our jam?
 In theory, it made sense, but the reality of the undertaking was another story.
 It wasn’t quite that simple.
 The idea of a value-added product, such as an Erickson Ranch Jam was very appealing; but, I had absolutely no idea what was involved, or how in the world to even begin the process.
 I started with questions to Diane Metz, jam maker extraordinaire and Master Food Preserver at our local Solano County Agricultural office.
 According to her, I was heading in the right direction and her encouragement was absolutely invaluable, as I then knew my foundation was strong.

 The next step was to become familiar with the Solano County Environmental Resource Department.
 They gave me the information and directions, to meet the requirements for a safe food product to be sold to the public.
 In the beginning, I was at a loss as to what to even ask, so I simply walked up to the fifth floor, signed in, and asked to speak to someone about what’s involved in making jam for public consumption.
 Throughout the learning process, two very important requirements came to the forefront.
 First was to find a commercial kitchen for the preparation of the jam.
 And, the second was to obtain a Processed Food Registration Certificate, through the state of California Department of Public Health Food and Drug Branch.
 I once again had no idea where to start, so I started calling churches, schools, restaurants, and community centers for the use of their kitchens.
 After many “no answers,” I got the okay from the Joseph Nelson Community Center in Suisun, California.
 Secondly, I completed the forms and paid the fees through the State of California, to obtain my Processed Food Certificate.
 We were off and running!
+We process our jams at Ironwood American Bistro operated by Chef Megan Smith in Suisun, California.
+That would replace Joseph Nelson.

 As we traveled the bumpy road from novices to experts, we learned that not all fruit lends itself to making the perfect jam.
 Each recipe is specific and requires just the right amount of fruit, sugar, and pectin to coax the perfect flavor from each variety.
 Through trial and error, we have settled on which fruit makes the best jam and jellies.
 We are happy to say that we put absolutely no preservatives in our jams and jellies.
 Lemon juice helps preserve the color in some of the varieties that are lighter in color, such as the peach.
 With the exception of the Amaretto Cherry Jam and the Apple Butter, which have a variety of ingredients, most of our jams and jellies are made from only fruit, sugar, and pectin.